nodejs/readable-stream/doc/stream.md

 are [Duplex][] streams whose Readable side allows consumption of data received *from* the socket and whose Writable side allows writing data *to* the socket.
-Because data may be written to the socket at a faster or slower rate than data is received, it is important each side operate (and buffer) independently of the other.
+Because data may be written to the socket at a faster or slower rate than data is received, it is important for each side to operate (and buffer) independently of the other.

 ## API for Stream Consumers